1983 24 Hours of Le Mans: Group C

-The final two 956 customer cars were entered by Richard Lloyd's GTi Engineeing and Obermeier Racing.
+The final two 956 customer cars were entered by Richard Lloyd's GTi Engineering and Obermeier Racing.
 Lloyd had also graduated from running GT Porsches, with his Canon sponsorship.
 He was joined by up-and-coming young drivers Jonathon Palmer and Jan Lammers.
 German Jürgen Lässig had now formed his own team, along with Hans Obermeier and sponsorship from Hugo Boss fashion.
 His regular co-driver in the WEC was Axel Plankenhorn and for this race they were joined by female single-seat racer, South African Desiré Wilson.

 It was apparent in the shorter endurance races that the primary opposition to Porsche's dominance would come from Lancia.
 After working the rules the previous year with their LC1, the company produced their Group C candidate.
 Designed by GianPaolo Dallara, it was built around the Ferrari 2.6-litre V8 used in its 308 GTB road-car.
 Fitted with twin KKK (Kühnle, Kopp & Kausch) turbos and a Weber-Marelli engine-management system, the engine could put out 650 bhp on 1.2-bar boost.
 The LC2 had a Kevlar and carbonfibre bodyshell designed by Pininfarina and was fast, but had proven fragile.
 Three cars were brought to Le Mans, once again built around their Grand Prix drivers: Michele Alboreto/Teo Fabi, Piercarlo Ghinzani/Hans Heyer (on loan from Joest) and Alessandro Nannini/Paolo Barilla/Jean-Claude Andruet.
 In the early-season they had been shod with Pirelli tyres, but after proving troublesome they were swapped out for Dunlops.

 The Sivama team had raced Group 5 Lancia Montecarlos in the Championship the previous year.
 This season they bought three of the Group 6 Lancia LC1 chassis and set about bringing them up to Group C spec with new bodies and the turbo-engine enlarged to 1522cc.
 With no great difference in weight, the small engine could only get them up to 280 kp/h (175 mph).
 One was written off in an accident at Silverstone, but the other two arrived at Le Mans, led by current F3 champion Oscar Larrauri.